-- Completing a Free Application for Federal Student Aid online at www.fafsa.ed.org and a Student Information Sheet available in the Financial Aid Office or at www.victoriacollege.edu/financialaidforms.
-If selected for verification, additional documentation is required. - Submitting a high school transcript or GED passing grades to the Admissions & Records office. - Receiving financial aid award letter. - Activating financial aid at College Central.
+- Completing a Free Application for Federal Student Aid online at www. fafsa.ed.org and a Student Information Sheet available in the Financial Aid Office or on the Pirate Portal Student Services tab in the Financial Aid Information channel.
+If selected for verification, additional documentation is required. - Submitting a high school transcript or GED passing grades to the Admissions & Records office - Receiving financial aid award letter. - Logging in to the Pirate Portal and accepting the Financial Aid Award in the Financial Aid Award channel on the Student Services tab.

 Scholarships and grants can be used for tuition, fees, book & supplies.
 Loan funds are not available for initial payment of tuition and fees.